The architecture shows the flow of data from the web all the

 text file on a computer.
 With a few tweaks, this stand-alone

-crawler was converted into an embedded web crawler integrated
+crawler was converted into a web crawler embedded

 5. Link Repository- The Link Repository extends JpaRepository